-Rackspace allows you to choose the U.S. data center where you would like to store your content.
-You may select either our Dallas (DFW) or Chicago (ORD) locations (or both) through our multi region support.
+Rackspace allows you to choose the data center where you would like to store your content.
+You may select our Dallas (DFW), Chicago (ORD), North Virginia (IAD), Hong Kong (HKG), or Sydney, Australia (SYD) locations through our multi region support.
 This means you can have your Cloud Servers or Dedicated Servers in one location and your data in another.
 Or, you can keep them in the same data center to reduce latency and take advantage of free bandwidth using our internal data center network, ServiceNet.

 You don’t need to do anything to set up multi region capabilities for your account.
-All U.S. accounts have endpoints for both Dallas (DFW) and Chicago (ORD).
+All U.S. accounts have access to multiple regions.
 If you use the Auth 1.1 or 2.0 API, you may choose which endpoint to interact with; once you've authenticated against the regional endpoint, your Cloud Files operations will only affect that region's content.
 So, if you have content in two locations and you want to make edits, you will have to make those edits in both locations.

 The following screenshots illustrate this new capability: